lowRISC/opentitan/hw/ip/i2c/README.md

 It should not be confused with "SMBus Host," which has a specific meaning in that protocol.

 At a high-level, the I2C protocol is a clock-parallel serial protocol, with at least one controller issuing transactions to a number of targets on the same bus.
-Though I2C optionally allows for multiple controllers on the same bus, we do not support this feature at this time.

 Every transaction consists of a number of bytes transmitted, either from controller-to-target or target-to-controller.
 Each byte is typically followed by a single bit acknowledgement (ACK) from the receiving side.